 My only regret is not buying these books earlier.
 I had been studying for 3 months on my own when I found them.
 I had just finished 十二天突破英汉翻译 by 武峰 (which I’ll talk about later), which left me feeling more confused and lost than I’d been at the start of my journey, so discovering this series was really a turning point for me.
 I wish they’d been my first books, and I would recommend them to any beginners looking for a place to start.

 This bundle contains 2 books.
 The first one is basically a compilation of 900 sentences that are all somewhat challenging to translate.
 Each comes with a suggested translation, so you can see how it’s meant to be done.
-It’s probably best used as a supplement to a more instructive book since there are no instructions of any kind.
-You’re meant to read through these translations yourself and analyse them so as to glean some sort of pattern that you can apply to your own translation.
-I think it can probably be useful to an upper intermediate learner looking to improve their prose, but you need to be at a certain level and have something else to use it with in order to make the most out of it.
+It’s probably best used as supplemental material to a more instructive book since there are no instructions of any kind.
+You’re meant to read through these translations yourself and analyse them so as to glean some sort of pattern that you can then apply to your own translation.
+I think it can probably be useful to an upper-intermediate learner looking to improve their style, but you need to be at a certain level and have something else to use it with in order to make the most out of it.

 The other aims to help readers prepare for the CATTI interpretation exam.
 I didn’t really use this book because I was not planning to take the interpretation exam, so I can’t comment on how effective the book is, but I did take a look at its format.
 Like most other books in this article, it’s built around actual questions from the previous exams.
-After every excerpt, you have a section that offers suggestions on how you can translate some of the more complex sentences or vocabulary in the text, and that’s pretty much it.
+After every excerpt, you have a section that offers suggestions on how you can translate some of the more complex sentences, and that’s pretty much it.

 As for the quality of the translations, it’s not that different from that of the 90天攻克CATTI三级 book – slightly awkward in some places, but for the most part okay.
 Just don’t rely on it completely for improving your English writing/translation skills.
 Read more native content instead.

 I actually really enjoyed the format of this bundle.
 It has 3 books: a compilation of actual CATTI questions from 2010 to 2019, which covered all the years that 90天攻克CATTI三级笔译 didn’t; a collection of texts complete with translations and covering a wide range of topics, from social issues to arts and space exploration; and English grammar and vocabulary exercises, to help you ace that particular section in the exam.
-I didn’t have much use for the third book, but I did practice a lot with the first two.
-My only complaint is that the translation is a bit awkward in some places – even the Mandarin Chinese ones, which bothered me a lot because that’s really all I ask for.
+I didn’t really use the third book, but I did practice a lot with the first two.
+My only complaint is that the translation is a bit awkward in some places – even the Mandarin Chinese ones, which bothered me a lot because natural-sounding Mandarin input is really all I’m asking for.
 I do like the way the books were designed, though.
 They would have been perfect if the translation was of better quality.

 You can tell the author set out to offer real, practical instructions on how to actually translate from English to Mandarin and vice versa by highlighting where the two languages differ.
 That in itself is an admirable goal.
 But personally, I think he failed to consolidate those differences into something more holistic – a big picture that makes sense, a new way of understanding how English and Mandarin relate to one another that will stay with me long after I’ve finished the book.

-But my biggest problem with the book was the quality of the translations.
+My biggest problem with the book, however, was the quality of the translations.
 I can tolerate awkward English translations from a native Chinese author, but bad Mandarin translations?
 As I mentioned at the start of this article, when I set out to prepare for the exam, all I wanted was to improve my Mandarin writing skills.
-I had no problem with understanding things, regardless of whether they were in English or Mandarin.
-But I often struggled to reword things in Mandarin in a way that was not only accurate, but natural.
-What I needed to do was expose myself, regularly, to lots and lots of good-quality English > Mandarin translations.
+I had no problem understanding things, regardless of whether they were in English or Mandarin.
+But I often struggled to reword things in Mandarin in a way that was not only accurate but natural.
+So what I needed to do was expose myself, regularly, to lots and lots of good-quality English > Mandarin translations.

-That was what I set out to find in these books.
-And this one just happened to have too few of them.
-And it seems that I’m not the only one who feel like this, either.
+That was what I set out to find in these books, and this one just happened to have too few of them.
+And it seems that I’m not the only one who feels like this, either.
 After finishing the book and feeling thoroughly disappointed, I went online to try and find a negative review.
 I found a couple.
 I wish I’d done my research a bit better.
 It would have saved me a month’s worth of time and headache.